qwc-services/qwc-services.github.io/src/topics/Printing.md

 You can select output format for printing layout.
 Default values are `application/pdf`, `image/jpeg`, `image/png` and `image/svg`.
 You can restrict formats to one or more of them by setting the Print plugin config option `formats` to an array of these formats.
 See [QGIS Server documentation](https://docs.qgis.org/latest/en/docs/server_manual/services/wms.html#wms-getprint-format) for WMS GetPrint supported formats.

+Finally, you can configure which print layout is selected by default by setting `defaultPrintLayout` to the name of the desired print layout in the [theme configuration](../configuration/ThemesConfiguration.md#manual-theme-configuration).

 Some additional tasks include:

 * [Configuring the print background layers](#background-layers)